Aggrey Burke: Psychiatry and mental health in the UK

-His work has shown how deprivation is associated with mental illness in some black communities, and revealed prejudices that affect mental health care in these groups.
+His work showed how deprivation is associated with mental illness in some black communities, and revealed prejudices that affect mental health care in these groups.
 Later, he addressed the notion that psychiatric reports for courts show an "obsession with blacks being bad, big blacks somewhat worse, and big black males – particularly those that have had any contact with the police – as the most dangerous of all cases".
-He simultaneously questioned the significant number of young black males in some locked secure hospital wards, a number who he says require treatment rather than restraint, stating in one interview that "this is partly due to seeing blacks as dangerous.
+He simultaneously questioned the significant number of young black males in some locked secure hospital wards, a number who he said require treatment rather than restraint, stating in one interview that "this is partly due to seeing blacks as dangerous.
 There is this mind-set that the black population is tricky, difficult to deal with.
 The Government has not attempted to understand the root issues which are poverty and deprivation."

-In the early 1980s Burke carried out psychotherapeutic work with bereaved families following the January 1981 New Cross house fire that killed 13 young black people on 18 January 1981, with one survivor committing suicide two years later.
-Burke has also looked at the role of families of black and Asian people with mental illness, and advocated the importance of treatment within a family context.
+In the early 1980s, Burke carried out psychotherapeutic work with bereaved families following the January 1981 New Cross house fire that killed 13 young black people on 18 January 1981, with one survivor committing suicide two years later.
+Burke also looked at the role of families of black and Asian people with mental illness, and advocated the importance of treatment within a family context.
 When treating West Indian people with mental illness, he used his familiarity with key Jamaican role models including Marcus Garvey, Bob Marley and the Rastafarian movement.
 In one study concerning Black people in Birmingham, he reported a 100 per cent response rate once they were made aware that the research team were also black.
 He wrote on the limitations of one-to-one counselling in Afro-Caribbean people with mental illness when a significant contributory factor to their condition was family stress, and that a positive outcome was strongly influenced by the family-patient interaction.

 His 1984 study of West Indians in Aston, Birmingham, showed they experienced a high percentage of psychosomatic symptoms and an underdiagnosis of depression.
 In the same year, he demonstrated that African Americans who experienced racism also reported feelings of "intrusion and avoidance".
-In the 1980s he coined the terms "under-reaction" and "over-reaction" to illustrate how services respond to some ethnic groups.
+In the 1980s, he coined the terms "under-reaction" and "over-reaction" to illustrate how services respond to some ethnic groups.